-Additional Back- Up Care Centers
+Additional Back-Up Care Centers

-If you aren't located near one of the 14 dedicated centers, you still have access to back-up child care at the approximately 400 Bright Horizons full-service and back-up child care centers throughout the U.S. These centers are available through the Back-Up Care Advantage (BUCA) Program.
+If you aren't located near one of the 14 dedicated centers, you still have access to back-up child care at the approximately 400 Bright Horizons full-service and back-up child care centers throughout the U.S. In addition, you temporarily have expanded access to thousands of vetted non-Bright Horizons partner centers.
+These centers are available through the Back-Up Care Advantage (BUCA) Program.

-These Bright Horizons centers do not offer the special programs available at the dedicated centers.
+These centers do not offer the special programs available at the dedicated centers.